0x546974616e/ms-cfb/README.md

   directory (a *storage* in the Compound File), and a file (a *stream* in the Compound File).

-- The characters `䡀䑒䗶䏤㮯䈻䘦䈷䈜䘴䑨䈦` form a valid UTF-16 string and encode a binary payload (otherwise, encoding the data as base64 in UTF-16 would double its size).
+- These characters `䡀䑒䗶䏤㮯䈻䘦䈷䈜䘴䑨䈦` (founded in `.msi` files) form a valid UTF-16 string and encode a binary payload (otherwise, encoding the data as base64 in UTF-16 would double its size).

 - Files beginning with the byte `0x05` represent [property sets][MS-OLEPS].